eboasson/rmw_cyclonedds/CYCLONEDDS_QUALITY_DECLARATION.md

 Changes to the branch of the `CycloneDDS` repository that is targeted by a given ROS release would be picked up by development builds of that ROS release.

 ## Change Control Process [2]

+`CycloneDDS` follows the recommended guidelines of the Eclipse Development Process.

+For the RMW layer, we follow the ROS core packages process.
+For Eclipse Cyclone, we ensure the stability within the project through review, CI and tests and additionally run ROS CI for changes that are likely to affect ROS.

+All commits must be signed by the author and there must be an Eclipse Contributor Agreement on file with the Eclipse Foundation.

+Pull requests are required to pass all tests in the CI system, unless Committers consider there is sufficient evidence that a failure is the result of a mishap unrelated to the change.
+Pull requests are only merged if the Committers deem it of acceptable quality and provide sufficient coverage of new functionality or proof of a bug fix via tests.

+Only the Committers have write access to the repository and they are voted for in elections monitored by the Eclipse Foundation staff.

 ### Change Requests [2.i]